 Mandrem Beach is another one of North Goa's best beaches.
 Despite its proximity to the hugely popular Morjim beach, it remains quieter.
-Since it is not too well known, you’ll find empty stretches of sand where you can lie down for a nap, to read a book, or to even enjoy a picnic.
+Since it is not too well known, you’ll find empty stretches of sand where you can lie down for a nap, read a book, or even enjoy a picnic.
 You can swim here too.
 It’s a wide, open stretch of sand that doesn’t have too many shacks either, but you can always walk down towards Morjim to get yourself a pint or something to eat.

 Ozran Beach is a quiet, small and tranquil beach located right next to Vagator Beach and is often called Small Vagator.
 It is a small coconut palms lined cove that is popular amongst locals and few travellers who wish to enjoy the calmness of nature in Goa.
-Take the stairs to climb up on to the cliff top, and sit back to enjoy the views of the sea and beach down below.
+Take the stairs to climb up on the cliff top, and sit back to enjoy the views of the sea and beach down below.
 There is a structure of Lord Shiva's face towards the left end of the beach.
-Ozran Beach is a kid friendly beach today and is a great spot to swim thanks to the rocks forming a natural lagoon.
+Ozran Beach is a kid-friendly beach and is also a great spot to swim thanks to the rocks forming a natural lagoon.
 There are a lot of beach shacks here too.

 Fun Fact: Ozran Beach is where the hippie culture of 60s started in Goa!

 Distance From Panjim: 22km approximately.
 Will take you close to 50 minutes to reach the beach.
 Might take longer if you plan to walk down from Vagator.